hillstreetlabs/parr/README.md

 # parr :mag:

-Index the ~entire~ Ethereum blockchain to search more intelligently.
+Index the Ethereum blockchain to search more intelligently.

 The name is inspired by the great [Helen Parr](https://www.youtube.com/watch?v=9svuQXc-gBQ) (aka Elastigirl).